 Family genealogy — four generations

 The Hoffmann-Menger-Schlosser family tree spans four generations, and the third generation supplied essentially every senior officer of Hoffmann-Hayman Coffee Company from 1920 onward.
-The connection to San Antonio’s hospitality elite runs through Catherine Menger’s grandfather — a previously-tangential link now first-class in KB:
+The connection to San Antonio’s hospitality elite runs through Catherine Menger’s father — a previously-tangential link now first-class in KB:

 │